nickjbianco/expedite/README.md

 };
 ```

-- parsedInt is a function that accepts a string and converts it into an integer in radix 10.
+The `parsedInt` function accepts a string and converts it into an integer in radix 10.

 ```javascript
 const parsedInt = (str) => {